mmackh/BaseComponents/README.md

 #### SheetView
 <details>
-<summary>Display a customisable sheet similar to `UIAlertController.Style.actionSheet`, that is both more flexible and easier to use.</summary>
+<summary>Display a customisable sheet similar to <code>UIAlertController.Style.actionSheet</code>, that is both more flexible and easier to use.</summary>

 ##### Structure
  A `SheetView` instance can be constructed using `components`.
 A component provides a contentView and a given height (height can either be static or dynamic, use `invalidateLayout()` to recalculate).
 Premade `SheetViewComponent` include: